 Steps involved in constructing the indicator

-Deriving an indicator for sustainable agriculture involves several steps.
-Although these steps are presented in a linear fashion, in practice, a degree of iteration was required through processes of discussion and investigation.
-This is especially the case for steps 3, 5 and 6 in which the description of the relevant approach for assessing sustainability performance depends on the sub-indicator, but at the same time, the choice of sub-indicator will likely be closely informed by the data collection instrument:
+The following steps were used to derive the indicator for sustainable agriculture.
+Although these steps are presented in a linear fashion, in practice, a degree of iteration was required through extensive discussion and research.
+This is especially the case for steps 3, 5 and 6 below in which the description of the relevant approach for assessing sustainability performance depends on the sub-indicator, but at the same time, the choice of sub-indicator is closely informed by the data collection instrument:

-Determining the scope of the indicator: The choice made for indicator 2.4.1 is to focus on crops and livestock production thus excluding forestry, fisheries and aquaculture.
+Determining the scope of the indicator: The scope of Indicator 2.4.1 is the agricultural farm holding, and more precisely the agricultural land area of the farm holding, i.e., land used primarily to grow crops and raise livestock.
+Forestry, fisheries and aquaculture activities may be included to the extent that they are secondary activities conducted on the agricultural area of the farm holding, for example rice-fish farming and similar systems.

-Determining the dimensions to be covered: The choice made for indicator 2.4.1 is to include environmental, economic and social dimensions in the sustainability assessment.
+Determining the dimensions to be covered: Indicator 2.4.1 includes environmental, economic and social dimensions in the sustainability assessment.

-Choosing the scale for the sustainability assessment: The choice made for indicator 2.4.1 is farm level with aggregation to higher levels.
+Choosing the scale for the sustainability assessment: Indicator 2.4.1 is farm level with aggregation to higher levels.

 Selecting the data collection instrument(s).
+It is recommended that indicator 2.4.1 be collected through a farm survey.

 Selecting the themes within each dimension, and choosing a sub-indicator for each theme.
-The sub-indicators should satisfy a number of criteria (described below).
+The sub-indicators should satisfy a number of criteria (described in annex 1 for each sub-indicator, respectively).

 Assessing sustainability performance at farm level for each sub-indicator: Specific sustainability criteria are applied in order to assess the sustainability level of the farm for each theme according to the respective sub-indicators.

 Deciding the periodicity of monitoring the indicator.
+It is recommended to be collected at least every three years.

 Modality of reporting the indicator.
 The set of sub-indicators are presented in the form of a dashboard.
-The dashboard described above offers a response in terms of measuring sustainability at farm level and aggregating it at national level.
+The dashboard approach offers a response in terms of measuring sustainability at farm level and aggregating it at national level.

 Characteristics of Indicator 2.4.1

-The methodology note endorsed by the IAEG-SDG defines the Indicator 2.4.1 as “Proportion of agricultural area under productive and sustainable agriculture”, which is expressed by the following formula:
+Indicator 2.4.1 is defined as “Proportion of agricultural area under productive and sustainable agriculture”, which is expressed by the following formula:

-SDG2.4.1=Area under productive and sustainable agriculture Agricultural land area*
+SDG2.4.1=Area under productive and sustainable agriculture Agricultural land area

-This implies the need to measure both the extent of land under productive and sustainable agriculture (the numerator), as well as the extent of land area under agriculture (the denominator).
-The nominator is the subject of this note and its computation is described in the sections “Assessing sustainability performance for each sub-indicator” and “Reporting the indicator at national level”.
-The denominator, in turn, is a function of the scope of the indicator, which is discussed in the following section.
-It is the agricultural land area managed by agricultural holdings, defined as the sum of agricultural area utilized by agricultural holdings that are owned (excluding rented-out), rented-in, leased, sharecropped or borrowed.
+This implies the need to measure both the extent of land under productive and sustainable agriculture (the numerator), as well as the extent of agricultural land area (the denominator).
+The numerator is the subject of this note, and its computation is described in the sections “Assessing sustainability performance for each sub-indicator” and “Reporting the indicator at national level”.
+The denominator, in turn, is the sum of the agricultural land area (as defined by FAO) utilized by agricultural holdings that are owned (excluding rented-out), rented-in, leased, sharecropped or borrowed.

 The methodological note further indicates that the construction of the indicator must respect the following conditions:

-The indicator must reflect the priorities as they are expressed in the SDG target 2.4. and therefore consider issues related to resilience, productivity, ecosystem maintenance, adaptation to climate change and extreme events, and soils.
+The indicator must reflect the priorities as they are expressed in the SDG target 2.4. and therefore to consider issues related to resilience, productivity, ecosystem maintenance, adaptation to climate change and extreme events, and soils.

 The preferred data source is the farm survey.